SeaChange International Announces Second Quarter Fiscal 2008 Results

 About SeaChange International

-SeaChange International is a leading provider of software applications, services and integrated solutions for video-on-demand (VOD), digital advertising and content acquisition, monetization and management.
-Its powerful open VOD and advertising software and scaleable hardware enable cable and telco operators, as well as broadcasters, to provide new on-demand services and to gain greater efficiencies in advertising and content delivery.
-With its Emmy Award-winning and patented technology, thousands of SeaChange deployments are helping broadband, broadcast and satellite television companies to streamline operations, expand services and increase revenues.
-Headquartered in Acton, Massachusetts, SeaChange has product development, support and sales offices around the world.
+SeaChange International, Inc. is a world leader in digital video systems, spanning broadcast and broadband.
+Its powerful server and software systems enable television operators to provide new On Demand services and to gain greater efficiencies in advertising and content delivery.
+With its Emmy-winning MediaCluster(R) technology, thousands of SeaChange systems are helping broadband, broadcast and satellite television companies to streamline operations, expand services and increase revenues.
+SeaChange is headquartered in Acton, Massachusetts and has product development, support and sales offices throughout the world.
 Visit www.schange.com.

 Safe Harbor Provision